-4. Disconnect the battery (negative cable first); then remove the battery.

-5. Disconnect the taillight/brakelight; then remove the gas tank cap and lift off the rear body panel.
+- 4. Disconnect the battery (negative cable first); then remove the battery. - 5.
+Disconnect the taillight/brakelight; then remove the gas tank cap and lift off the rear body panel.
 Install the gas tank cap.

-■ NOTE: If the front body panel has not been removed, the left-side and right-side panels and the two machine screws must be removed (see Front Body Panel/Side Panels in this section).
+■NOTE: If the front body panel has not been removed, the left-side and right-side panels and the two machine screws must be removed (see Front Body Panel/Side Panels in this section).

-■ NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.

-- 1. Clean all rear body panel components with parts-cleaning solvent and soap and water. - 2.
+- 1. Clean all rear body panel components with warm soap and water. - 2.
 Inspect side panels and rear body panel for cracks and loose rivets. - 3.
 Inspect threaded areas of all mounting bosses for stripping. - 4.
 Inspect for missing decals.

 - 1. Remove the gas tank cap and set the rear body panel in position; then install the cap and connect the taillight/brakelight connector. - 2.
-Place the rear rack in position with four bushings and secure with four machine screws and flanged nuts.
-Tighten securely.

-3. Install one shoulder screw and three plastic rivets (on each side) to secure the front of the rear body panel to the footwells.
+Place the rear rack in position with the bushings and secure with the cap screws and lock nuts.
+Tighten securely. - 3.
+Install one shoulder screw and three plastic rivets (on each side) to secure the front of the rear body panel to the footwells.

-- CD691 - 4.
-Place the battery into the battery box; then connect the battery (positive cable first) and secure with the battery cover.
+4. Place the battery into the battery box; then connect the battery (positive cable first) and secure with the battery cover.

-5. Secure the front and rear panels with two machine screws; then install the left and right www.sidepowelsrparts.com
+5. Secure the front and rear panels with two machine screws; then install the left and right side panels.

-■ NOTE: If the front body panel has not been installed, see Front Body Panel/Side Panels in this section.
+■NOTE: If the front body panel has not been installed, see Front Body Panel/Side Panels in this section.